-This gate opens out onto the Second Courtyard which is also called the Council Square, where coronations, receptions and other affairs of state were held.
-The Tower of Justice (used as a council chamber for the Grand Viziers and military judges since the 19th century) and the Imperial Chancery (dating from the reign of Suleyman the Magnificent, early 16th century) are also located here.
+This gate opens out onto the Council Square, where coronations and other affairs of state were held.
+The Tower of Justice (used as a council chamber since the 19th century) and the Imperial Chancery (dating from the reign of Suleyman the Magnificent) are also located here.
 I walk past the Treasury, which is now a Weapons Museum, in search of the Palace Kitchen, which houses Turkish glassware and Asian porcelain collections.
 Disappointed to find it closed, I head towards the Carriage Gate.

 The Courtyard of the Favorites housed the wives; each had a private room with a fireplace and enameled closets.
 The Sultana Mother’s apartments were also heavily tiled, and included a fireplace and a fountain in every room.
-In addition to living quarters, the Sultana’s living area also included a prayer room, bathhouse and toilet, making it an independently functioning structure from the rest of the harem apartments.
+The Sultana’s living area also included a prayer room, bathhouse and toilet, making it an independently functioning structure from the rest of the harem apartments.

 I cannot remember which of the apartments had this beautiful dome, painted with vines.
-I was so inspired by the dome that I replicated the design as a hat a few weeks later…
+I was so inspired by the dome that I replicated the design as a hat a few weeks later.

 I duck into what would be the first of several gift shops here, and find a book of Suleyman’s poetry and books about the Harem which I hope to use for a comparative study of the courtesans of Venice and Istanbul.
-I run through rooms of jewelry; coppers, brasses and silver works; weapons and helms, catching the briefest glimpse of the Topkapi Dagger with three enormous emeralds set into its handle.
+I run through rooms of jewelry; metal works; weapons and helms, catching the briefest glimpse of the Topkapi Dagger with three enormous emeralds set into its handle.